-Plain and simple, do not add 3D effects to your chart!
+Plain and simple, do not add 3D effects to your chart design!
 It distorts the presentation and makes understanding the chart incredibly difficult.

-And if you are still in doubt about if you have simplified you chart enough, check out this handy little gif by Darkhorse Analytics.
+And if you are still in doubt about if you have simplified your chart enough, check out this handy little gif by Darkhorse Analytics.

 3. Color application

-But as a start point, consider this piece of advice: gray is your best friend.
+But as a starting point, consider this piece of advice: gray is your best friend.

 We know there are so many clever ways to incorporate colorways from every which spectrum, they are just a click or two away and it's oh-so-tempting to start applying your application skills to your chart.
 But please, please, as a word of advice, demonstrate caution with color use.

-We challenge you to work toward including only one accent color to your chart.
-And by all means avoid coloring each bar a different color!
+We challenge you to work toward including only one accent color in your chart.
+And by all means, avoid coloring each bar a different color!
 That’s a crime right up there with 3D effects…

 If gray is just too much of a leap given the brand palette you need to comply with, then your ‘gray’ could be the less saturated version of your accent - just ensure there is enough contrast for it to be noticeable for the reader.

-This post was focused solely on bar and column charts, and is not covering stacked or diverging bar charts.
-We hope to work towards unpacking more about these formats in a separate posts soon!
+This post was focused solely on bar and column charts and is not covering stacked or diverging bar charts.
+We hope to work towards unpacking more about these formats in separate posts soon!